-The NRMA Board member on an Industry Advisory Panel is appointed by the NRMA Board and selected having regard to their interest for, and or experience in, the relevant industry.
+The NRMA Board member on an Industry Advisory Panel is appointed by the NRMA Board and is selected having regard to their interest and experience in the relevant industry.

 The NRMA Board member on each Industry Advisory Panel supports the Group CEO in bringing the insights of the Industry Advisory Panel to the NRMA Board's attention.